richski110/richski110/README.md

 -
 - 👀 I’m interested in ...
 Linux, HomeLaps, Cybersecurity, Opensourse softrware and putting it all together.
 -
 - 🌱 I’m currently learning ...
-I am studying for my Comptia security+ hopfuly I take that late Aug, beging of Sep, 2024..
+I am studying for my Comptia Linux+ hopfuly I take that in 2025...
 After
-- that while I look for work I will try for the Comptia CASP+.
+- that while I look for work I will try for the Comptia Security+, and the CASP+.
 I think this has more potential then the pentest+ simple because
 - there is more to learn, and in my opinion more sellable.